General information for all studentsCan I attend a module on-site for face-to-face teaching?

-From September 2020, we will be ready to welcome students back to site.
-Distance learning will continue to be an option for MSc students, should you prefer to study entirely from home.
+We now welcome students back on-site for study visits, and are able to also offer shared accommodation once more, allowing for more students to study on-site at any one time.
+Distance learning also continues to be an option for MSc students, should you prefer to study entirely from home.

 If you have been shielding due to being in a vulnerable category for COVID-19, please inform us of this when booking.

 We believe in learning through doing, and practical sessions are an important part of our on-site student experience.